-As County Clerk, I am responsible for the administration of local auto bureaus which issue all drivers’ licenses.
-I encourage all drivers to take the Safe Driving/No-Texting Pledge and then share it with their friends and family.
+As the County Clerk's Office is responsible for the administration of local auto bureaus which issue all drivers’ licenses.
+We and the entire staff encourage all drivers to take the Safe Driving/No-Texting Pledge and then share it with their friends and family.

 This pledge, which can be found at any of the Erie County Auto Bureaus or clicking the link above, is signed by the parent and their teen driver, and states that while driving the teen will not send or receive text messages or use handheld electronic devices.
 It ensures that the teen understands that if he/she violates any of the rules, it may result in the loss of driving privileges which you reserve the right to deny.

 - Motor Vehicle crashes are the leading cause of death for teens.

 - Teens have the highest crash rate of any age group.